 Engineering on a Global Scale

-The opportunity to travel and make a difference through engineering catapulted Barbara Johnston, EI, Civil Engineer for Snyder & Associates from her hometown of Omaha, Nebraska to the developing community of Malagana, Colombia this past December.
+The opportunity to travel and make a difference through engineering catapulted Barbara Johnston, PE, Civil Engineer for Snyder & Associates, from her hometown of Omaha, Nebraska, to the developing community of Malagana, Colombia, this past December.